dxw/playbook/index.markdown

 #### Email autoresponder

-If you require an out of office message on your email account please send your request to support@dxw.com with the subject title **Email Autoresponder** which must include start date, the contact details for another member of the team for any urgent queries, and return date to be added to our mail server.
+If you require an out of office message on your email account please follow the [instructions given by the mail service provider](https://support.google.com/mail/answer/25922) and include the contact details for another member of the team for any urgent queries and a return date.

-**Note:** please use Helvetica or Arial as the font in your emails.

 ### Your pay, pension and other benefits